 The focus will be on how to teach, especially facilitation of small groups, rather than what to teach or how to develop a curriculum.
 As a result of this workshop, participants will be able to:

 - apply educational theory to designing effective communication skills training;

 - describe key components of effective experiential communication skills training sessions;

 - use role play, video, small groups and simulated patients to enhance learner communication skills;

 - structure feedback to enhance learning in communication training sessions:

 - and describe strategies for managing large and small group dynamics in communication training sessions.

 Programme of Courses

 Please note this course is not about curriculum development in communication teaching or assessment. tEACH, the teaching committee of EACH, International Association of Communication in Healthcare, also runs 3 further courses:

-Participants are welcome to attend all courses.
+Participants are welcome to attend several courses in succession.
 Participants who are new to communication skills teaching are encouraged to attend in the order ‘What to teach’, ‘How to teach’ and the ‘Smorgasbord’ course.